-The freezing front is the idealized infinitesimally thin interface separating the unfrozen region from the freezing region.
-To locate it, and assuming the pseudo steady state (PSS) condition, leads to the heat conduction differential equation that describes the freezing process of a one-dimensional slab :
+The moving boundary (MB) is the idealized infinitesimally-thin interface separating the unfrozen region from the freezing region.
+To locate it, and assuming the pseudo steady state (PSS) condition, requires solving the heat conduction differential equation below that describes the freezing process of a one-dimensional slab :

 is the dimensionless slab temperature defined as